bhavaniravi/portfolio/data/blogs/deploying-flask-applications-in-kubernetes-digitalocean.md

 Now for the fun part.
 What do you need to deploy?

-- Dockerized sample application
+* Dockerized sample application
-- Kubectl access
+* Kubectl access
-- Kubernetes spec
+* Kubernetes spec

 Let's do this one by done.

-### Sample Application
+### Dockerize Application

-Download the sample application from Github and see if you can run it.
+Download the [sample application from Github](https://github.com/bhavaniravi/flask-tutorial) and see if you can run it.

 ```
 # -t stands for tag